Corporate-Owned Life Insurance in Alberta

 Why Hold Life Insurance Inside Your Corporation?

-If you're incorporated — whether as a professional corporation, holding company, or operating business — life insurance owned by your corporation can do things personal insurance can't.
+If you're incorporated — professional corporation, holding company, or operating business — life insurance owned by your corporation can do things personal insurance can't.
 The right structure can:

 • Reduce the after-tax cost of insurance by paying premiums with corporate dollars taxed at small business rates instead of personal dollars taxed at top marginal rates